openl2m/openl2m/docs/using/basic_view.rst

 **To schedule a task to apply these changes at a later time**, you need to fill in two additional fields:

-* fill in the proposed time the task will run.
+* pick the proposed time the task will run.
+This is in your local time zone, in 5 minute increments.
+You can schedule up to 28 days (4 weeks) in advance.
 * fill in a short description of the task.

 Then click the "Schedule Update on Selected Interfaces" button.